What makes a tree protected and How to Find Out

 What happens if I conduct work on a tree that is protected without permission?

-Yes, you can appeal to a TPO or preservation order if you believe it is unjustified.
-However, you will need to provide evidence to support your argument and demonstrate why it is not necessary to appeal the TPO or preservation order isn’t needed.
+You can appeal a TPO or preservation order if it is unjustified.
+But, you’ll need to provide evidence to support your argument and demonstrate why you believe that the TPO or order to preserve isn’t necessary.

-It is against the law to remove protected trees without the required permissions.
-If you need removal of the tree it is necessary to request permission and submit evidence to support your case.
+It is unlawful to take down a protected tree without obtaining the necessary permissions.
+If you need removal of the tree, you will need to apply for permission and provide evidence to support your case.

 Conclusion

-In conclusion, discovering whether the tree is protected is a crucial step to ensure that tree work is carried out legally.
-If you know the various types of protection, and knowing how to determine if they are protected to ensure you’re following the law and protecting the trees in your care.
-If you are unsure about the status of protection for the tree you are in charge of, we suggest consulting an expert in tree care like Sydney Eastern Suburbs Tree Lopping.
-Our experienced arborists will be able to inform you regarding the status of protection of your trees, and will guide you through the necessary steps to ensure that you are following the laws.
-With our experience and dedication to provide high-quality tree services, we can help you maintain the beauty and worth that your trees have.
-Contact us today by phone at 1300 514 819 to schedule a consultation, and let us guide you on how to keep your trees protected and healthy.
+In conclusion, discovering whether a tree is protected is an essential step to ensure that any tree work carried out legally.
+Understanding the different kinds of protection and how to check for them, you can ensure that you’re in compliance with the law and protecting the trees in your care.
+If you’re unsure of the protection status of a tree, we recommend seeking advice from a reputable tree specialist such as Sydney Eastern Suburbs Tree Lopping.
+Our arborists are experienced and can advise you on the protection status of your trees and walk you through the required steps to ensure you are acting within the legal guidelines.
+With our experience and dedication to provide high-quality tree services we will help you maintain the beauty and worth for your tree.
+Contact us today at 1300 514 819 to schedule a appointment, and let us assist you to keep your trees safe and healthy.